Emergency notifications and timely warnings

-When the Department of Public Safety Office learns of crimes covered by the Clery Act, it will consider whether to issue a “timely warning” about the threat.
-A “timely warning” may be issued if, in the judgment of the Director of the Public Safety and/or the Vice President of Finance & Administration, a crime or potential crime constitutes a serious or continuing threat to the campus community.
-Timely warnings and PCC Safety Alerts may be issued in a variety of methods, depending on the circumstances of the crime or incident.
-These can include:
+When the Department of Public Safety (DPS) becomes aware of a Clery Act reportable crime, it evaluates whether a Timely Warning is necessary.
+A Timely Warning may be issued if, in the judgment of the Director of Public Safety and/or the Vice President of Finance & Administration, the reported crime represents a serious or continuing threat to students or employees.

-4. Campus or district-wide email: Disseminated by Marketing and Communications or DPS at the direction of the Vice President of Finance and Administration or the Public Safety Director
+- Campus or District-Wide Email: Distributed by Marketing and Communications or DPS at the direction of the Vice President of Finance & Administration or the Director of Public Safety.

 On-Campus Emergency Announcement System (OCEANS)